Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Sequence Modeling for Offline RL with Data Corruption

 \subsection{Robust Decision Transformer}

-To enhance the robustness of DT against various data corruption, we propose Robust Decision Transformer (RDT) by incorporating three components: embedding dropout (Section \ref{sec:embedding_dropout}), Gaussian weighted learning (Section \ref{sec:gs_wloss}), and iterative data correction (Section \ref{sec:action_correction}).
-The overall framework is depicted in Figure \ref{fig:framework}.
-Notably, RDT predicts actions and rewards (rather than reward-to-gos) on top of the DT.
-Given the typically high dimensionality of states, we avoid predicting states to mitigate potential negative impacts.
-Additionally, rewards provide more direct supervision for the policy compared to reward-to-gos, which are also dependent on future actions.
+To improve the robustness of DT against various data corruptions, we draw inspiration from successes in the supervised learning domain \citep{song2022survey,chang2017active,reed2014training,gal2016theoretically} to introduce the Robust Decision Transformer (RDT). \textbf{RDT enhances DT across three key aspects: model structure, loss function, and data refinement}.
+This is achieved through the incorporation of three simple yet effective components: embedding dropout (Section \ref{sec:embedding_dropout}), Gaussian weighted learning (Section \ref{sec:gs_wloss}), and iterative data correction (Section \ref{sec:action_correction}).
+These simple modifications are designed to tackle the fundamental limitations of the standard DT and help unlock the potential of sequence modeling for data corruption.
+The overall framework is illustrated in Figure \ref{fig:framework}.
+Notably, RDT predicts both actions and rewards (instead of reward-to-gos).
+Given the typically high dimensionality of states, we avoid predicting states to mitigate potential negative impacts {as discussed in~\cref{app:state_predict}}.
+Additionally, rewards provide more direct supervision for the policy compared to reward-to-gos, which also depend on future actions.